algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ## Project scope

 The project aims to develop a faithful recreation of the classic Pac-Man game using Assembly language, within an emulated 90s computer environment.
-The primary objective is to deliver an experience which captures the essence of the original Pac-Man gameplay while accommodating both regular players and newcomers.
+The primary objective is to deliver an experience that captures the essence of the original Pac-Man gameplay while accommodating both regular players and newcomers.

 **Resource: DOSBox Emulator**